They

 he told me that if he had given her money, he wouldn’t have given her as

-much as he had spent buying the fabric for her.
+much as he had spent buying the fabric.
 Her lack of appreciation spoke

-if he had to do, he wouldn’t.
-And if he brings himself to do just as a sense of
+if he had to do it, he wouldn’t.
+And if he brings himself to do it just as a sense of

 duty, he wouldn’t do as much, simply because the initial one was not